UK tax year {{TAX_YEAR}}

 Reduces your taxable income

-Enter your contribution from your payslip.
-This is often taken before tax.
-We model this as salary sacrifice, which also reduces your National Insurance.
-If your scheme uses a ‘net pay’ arrangement instead, your NI figures may differ slightly.
+Enter the pension contribution shown on your payslip.
+We treat it as salary sacrifice, which usually reduces both tax and National Insurance.
+If your scheme uses net pay instead, your NI may differ slightly.
+Monthly amounts are annualised over 12 months.

 Net amount you pay in.
 We'll calculate the full tax relief automatically.